We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Disposable diapers are fairly cheap and offer a lot of convenience.
 However, they’re not always as adjustable as reusable options and are definitely not as eco-friendly.

-Many parents find they are able to get a better fit with reusable diapers, but reusable diapers are more expensive — especially if your little one is growing quickly or you’re only an occasional pool-going family.
-They are also a lot more work to clean.
+Many parents find they’re able to get a better fit with reusable diapers, but reusable diapers are more expensive — especially if your little one is growing quickly or you’re only an occasional pool-going family.

-Since the goal of swim diapers is to make sure that all the poop is contained, you’ll usually want them to fit a little tighter than your regular diapers.
+Since the goal of swim diapers is to make sure that all the poop is contained, you’ll want them to fit a little tighter than regular diapers.
 Be sure to read the manufacturer’s sizing recommendations.

 If you pop a swim diaper on your babe while they’re in the house, don’t expect it to do the job of a regular diaper!
 Keep your little one in their regular diaper until it’s time to swim.

 Reusable swim diapers sometimes offer the option to purchase inserts for the diaper when your baby is on dry land, but you might want something dry on hand.

 Since regular diapers can’t help to prevent it from happening, you’ll want to invest in some swim diapers before you and your little one take the plunge.